tmanderson/tmanderson.github.io/_posts/2015-03-14-Something-to-Answer.md

 *can* be solved in this manner, but it's clearly not the ideal or simpler way to do so.

+One thought was:
-One though was "Oh, I don't think we accounted for the seconds squared" which then led me to think "Maybe that's why one function for the value of centripedal acceleration is **velocity squared** divided by two times $\pi$ time $r$" which then led to my current best guess as to the complexity (or maybe not complex, but over-thinking) is that this conversion really requires us to **integrate** the acceleration of 5 gees.
+> Oh, I don't think we accounted for the seconds squared

+which then led me to think
+> Maybe that's why one function for the value of centripedal acceleration is
+> **velocity squared** divided by two times $\pi$ time $r$

+which then led to my current best guess as to the complexity (or maybe not complex, but over-thinking) is that this conversion really requires us to **integrate** the acceleration of `5 gees`.

 If integration is the answer, this then leads to our acceleration being a velocity that we can then use to interact with the pilots stated initial